razvanspartan/Farmify/README.md

-(Optional) is_farmer: Updated value for the is_farmer field (Optional) name: Updated value for the name field (Optional) email: Updated value for the email field
+(Optional) is_farmer: Updated value for the is_farmer field (Optional) name: Updated value for the name field (Optional) email: Updated value for the email field (Optional) subscription_type: Updated value for the susbrviption plan }
-}
 ```
 Response: JSON data